ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 This blog post explores our journey with the technology radar – why we adopted it, how we use it to balance stability with innovation, the enhancements we’ve introduced to existing approaches, and the key lessons we’ve learned along the way.

-## Ok, so what is a technology radar?
+## Introducing the Technology Radar

 A technology radar is a tool that maps out the key technologies your team is using or considering, represented as "blips".
 These blips are arranged into concentric rings - **Adopt, Assess, Retain, and Replace** - which reflect the status of each technology, indicating whether we plan to adopt, phase out, or maintain it and split into quadrants, representing the different kinds of blips - languages, tools, etc.